GLOSSARY OF TERMS

 In animation, a test in which the pencil drawings are photographed to determine where corrections are needed before the final art is rendered.

 A test commercial made using a series of photographs edited together with a soundtrack.

-A meeting of director and other production company experts, client, and agency team before start of film production to finalize script and production plans, and to establish schedules and/or photographic locations and requirements.
+A meeting of the Director, client, agency, Producer, Production Supervisor and Technical Adviser before start of film production to resolve script and production problems and to establish schedules and/or photographic locations and requirements.

-Articles used to dress a set; for example, furniture, flowers, fountain pens, and fishing rods.
+Articles used to dress a set, e.g., furniture, flowers, fountain pens, and fishing rods.

-The first assembly of various scenes in the continuity to be used in a completed film, or an off-line cut on videotape.
+The first assembly of various scenes in the continuity to be used in a completed film, offline cut digital file.

-Screen Actors Guild.
-The union representing all singers and actors in film production.
+The union representing all Singers and Actors in film production.

 A piece of continuous action made in one place at one time.
-Each scene is numbered in the script and on the film as a means of reference and identification.
+Each scene is numbered in the script and on the slate as a means of reference and identification.

 Writing or arranging music for a motion picture.